Shopping at Hidcote

 Retail therapy at Hidcote

 Our shop is a treasure trove of wonderful products inspired by our special places.
-You can find a great selection of locally made products and take home a memory of your day.
+You can find a great selection of locally made products and take home a memory of your day, including beautiful Porcelain jewellery and art by local artist Tracy Churchill.
 Our plant centre is the largest in the National Trust and sells a variety of both locally grown plants and plants that reflect the gardens at Hidcote.

 Take home a memory

 Hidcote shop is open daily throughout the season until the property closes.
 It is located in the main Courtyard Garden.
 There you will find a range of National Trust products that include ladies accessories, decorative homeware, garden and books, all of which are inspired by our properties.
 If you're in the mood for something sweet or savoury, you'll also find our delicious range of food and drink.

 In the heart of rural England, the Cotswolds has a renowned reputation for producing delicious food and drink of the highest quality.
 We sell an extensive selection of locally produced delicacies.

 • North Cotswold Brewery, Stretton-on-Fosse for locally made beer

 • JoLo Jewellery, sterling silver jewellery designed and made in Stratford-upon-Avon

 • Cotswold Fudge, Kingham make exquisite fudge